Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Introduction

 \section{Introduction}

-The management and operation of wireless communication networks increasingly depend on situational and spectrum awareness to dynamically adapt to environmental variations and user-imposed demands.
+The management and operation of wireless communication networks increasingly depend on situational and spectrum awareness to dynamically adapt to environmental variations and user/application-imposed demands.
 Spectrum awareness and network security are envisioned as part of the main research directions \cite{polese2023understanding} for the future Open Radio Access Networks (O-RAN) \cite{alliance2020ran}, but the same techniques can also be used in interference management, regulatory compliance and spectrum optimization.
 Together with the development of modulation and technology classification \cite{milosheski2023self}, they contribute to the creation of efficient, spectrum-aware, wireless communication networks \cite{ouyang2023integrated}.
-One of the key challenges related to spectrum awareness lies in the reliable detection and identification of emitters within the communication range, on the conceptual level depicted in Figure~\ref{fig:problem}, which is relying on robust signal processing techniques and increasingly leveraging advanced machine learning approaches.
-In this respect, the research community distinguishes between two complementary processes within the broader context of radio signal intelligence and spectrum awareness, the Specific Emitter Identification (SEI) and the Unknown Emitter Detection (UED).
+One of the key challenges related to spectrum awareness lies in the reliable detection and identification of emitters within the communication range, on the conceptual level depicted in Figure~\ref{fig:problem}.
+It relies on robust signal processing techniques and increasingly leverages advanced machine learning approaches.
+In this respect, the research community distinguishes between two complementary processes within the broader context of devices recognition: the Specific Emitter Identification (\acrshort{sei}) and the Unknown Emitter Detection (\acrshort{ued}).